Rafflecopter/node-qb/README.md

 ### messageq

-[messageq](https://github.com/yanatan16/node-messageq) is a simple, reliable Redis-backed task queue based pub/sub messaging system based on [relyq](https://github.com/yanatan16/relyq).
+[messageq](https://github.com/Rafflecopter/node-messageq) is a simple, reliable Redis-backed task queue based pub/sub messaging system based on [relyq](https://github.com/Rafflecopter/relyq).
 The options below will default to the values in `.init(options)`.

-For receving/`.speaks`:
+- `discovery_prefix: 'my-soa-discovery'` (required) - Redis key prefix for the discovery service.

-- `Q: relyq.RedisJsonQ` (defaults to RedisJsonQ) A [relyq](https://github.com/yanatan16/relyq) queue type to use.
+- `Q: relyq.RedisJsonQ` (defaults to RedisJsonQ) A [relyq](https://github.com/Rafflecopter/relyq) queue type to use.
 The suggested ones are `RedisJsonQ`, `RedisMsgPackQ`, and `MongoQ` (which only uses mongo for storing task objects, not the queue itself which is still in Redis).
   - If using `relyq.MongoQ`, additional options are required: `mongo: mongodb.mongoClient`, `db: dbname`, and `collection: collname`.
 - `max_out: 100` (default: 100) Max number of push events to fire concurrently.
 It is usually safe to keep this high (unless you have significant `.pre('push')` middleware).